(Written by Co-Founder, Lisa Stoner)

 Our phone rang.
 Zulu was severely injured and the man knew he couldn’t afford major vet bills – he was planning to shoot him.
 Of course, the reason why he called us is because he knew we were “suckers” …we agreed to pay the vet bills.
-We picked him up and took him to the vet.
+We picked him up and took him to the veterinarian.
 After a complete exam it was determined that the little tiger had a fractured hip and needed restricted exercise for a few months on a soft surface while he healed.

 The facility had nowhere to restrict his exercise and no soft surface for him to live on.
 With our experience with wild animals we qualified for a permit from the State of Florida to keep Zulu in an empty bedroom in our house until he weighed 40 pounds or reached 6 months of age.
 That would give him enough time to heal.

 We had two kids in the house…the last thing we needed was a tiger in the house!
 At least he was small and the arrangement was temporary!

 A few months passed and Zulu healed.
 As agreed, we took him back to the Indian Reservation.
 They had a temporary habitat built for him, but nothing nearly sufficient for him to live in as an adult tiger.
 We knew that once Zulu grew to full size it would cost $5,000 a year just for meat to feed him.
 The math just didn’t work, there was no way they could afford Zulu’s care for long.